 Afternoons are also spent working in a teaching center.
 When students and new physicians need to be evaluated, Dr. Williams reviews their performance and provides feedback on a variety of tasks, such as how they are seeing their patients and how they are writing their notes.

-“Sometime between 3 and 4 pm I meet with the person who is going to be covering the patients for the evening,” Dr. Williams says.
+“Sometime between 3 and 4pm, I meet with the person who is going to be covering the patients for the evening,” Dr. Williams says.

 “You hear a lot of stories about physicians finding their job to be a drag or not what they expected it to be, but I don’t feel that way,” Dr. Williams says.
 He thinks his role is one of the reasons he’s avoided burnout.
-“Working in pediatrics provides lots of opportunities to have heartwarming interactions with kids.
+“Working in pediatrics provides a lot of opportunities to have heartwarming interactions with kids.
 I think it keeps us from getting too jaded.”